babar-raza/package-descriptions/aspose.cloud/pypi/Aspose.PDF Cloud SDK for Python.md

 - Extensive support for [converting PDF documents](https://docs.aspose.cloud/display/pdfcloud/Convert+PDF+to+Other+File+Formats) to various other file formats.
 - Extract various elements of PDF file & make PDF document optimized.

-## New features in Version 20.2
+## New Features in Version 20.4

-- Implemented a method to convert `PDFA` to `PDF` and upload the resulting file to storage.
-- Implemented a method to convert `PDFA` to `PDF` and return resulting file in response.
+- Insert an HTML fragment in a table cell.
+- Use image file from storage as a table cell background.
+- Add image files from storage into table cell.

-For the detailed notes, please visit [Aspose.PDF Cloud 20.2 Release Notes](https://docs.aspose.cloud/display/pdfcloud/Aspose.PDF+Cloud+20.2+Release+Notes).
+For the detailed notes, please visit [Aspose.PDF Cloud 20.4 Release Notes](https://docs.aspose.cloud/display/pdfcloud/Aspose.PDF+Cloud+20.4+Release+Notes).

 ## Read & Write Formats